A School Day That Redefined Safety

 News coverage changed tone.

-Security became conversation.
+Security became a conversation.

 Emergency drills became standard.